SafeRoboticsLab/ECE346/README.md

 > **ECE 346 students:** please fork this repository and work within your own forked repo (see instructions below).

 ## First Things First!
-Create a clone of this repo locally. **Important**: `--recurse-submodules` option is very important!
+Create a clone of this repo locally. **Important**: `--recurse-submodules` option is neccessary to get all submodules!
 ```
 git clone --recurse-submodules https://github.com/SafeRoboticsLab/ECE346.git
 ```